ansarifaisal12/Supply-Chain-Analytics/README.md

 # Introduction
 This project provides a data-driven analysis of delivery performance for a fictional company, Atliq Mart.
 The company has provided several CSV files that contain information about customers, products, dates, targets, and order details.
 The goal of this project is to create a dataframe that summarizes the delivery performance of each customer and compares it to the assigned targets.
 # Prerequisites
- To run this project, you will need the following software:
+ To run this project, you will need the following software.
 Python 3.x
 Pandas library
 Matplotlib library (optional, for visualization).